-The City's investment in capital assets as of September 30, 2015, amounts to \$21,299,365 (net of accumulated depreciation).
+The City's investment in capital assets as of September 30, 2016, amounts to \$28,358,163 (net of accumulated depreciation).
 See Note 3 for details.
 Capital assets include land, buildings and improvements, machinery and equipment, and infrastructure.
-The total increase in the City's investment in capital assets net of depreciation for the current fiscal year was less than one percent.
-Though capital purchases were made, obsolete or non-functional equipment and vehicles were disposed of.
+The total increase in the City's investment in capital assets net of depreciation for the current fiscal year was 33%.
+The main element for this increase is the purchase of land.